 Southern Caregiver Resource Center (SCRC) offers services to family caregivers of adults with chronic and disabling conditions or diseases.
-With a team of highly-qualified, professional staff, SCRC helps families through a full range of programs and services.
+With a team of highly-qualified, professional staff, SCRC supports families through a full range of programs and services.

 To be eligible for services, a client must be assisting/caring for an adult with a cognitive impairing condition that occurred after the age of 18 (for example: dementia, Alzheimer’s disease, stroke, traumatic brain injury, Parkinson’s disease), or someone age 60 years and older in need of assistance with daily living activities.
 Services are for residents of San Diego and Imperial counties.